 ****: together with Musée de la montre de Villers le Lac

-The MetalPAT project is supported by the European cross-border cooperation programme Interreg France-Switzerland 2014-2020 and has received a European Regional Development Fund (ERDF) grant of 186,599€.
+The MetalPAT project was supported by the European cross-border cooperation programme Interreg France-Switzerland 2014-2020 and received a European Regional Development Fund (ERDF) grant of 186,599€.

-The project is also supported by the following Swiss cantons: Bern, Jura, Neuchâtel, Valais and Vaud.
+The project was also supported by the following Swiss cantons: Bern, Jura, Neuchâtel, Valais and Vaud.